Ethics and Politics of Science, Technology and Medicine

 This course is designed to inform scientists about the ways the law looks at, forms and guides their work, and inform non-scientists of the ways in which those processes affect their lives on a daily basis.
 It is intended that the course will provide a basic description of common legal systems, and by looking at case studies – specific topics where the law and science have converged – demonstrate in real terms how those processes play out.
 Specifically, we examine how science and technology are defined and addressed by the law; how science and technology affect the law in lawmakers' offices and in the courts; how the law defines science; how science is used in the courts; and the problems raised for local courts by the globalization of science.

-- *Buchanan, Brock, Daniels and Wickler, From Chance to Choice: Genetics and Justice (Cambridge, 2000)
+- *Buchanan, Allen, Dan W Brock, Norman Daniels and Daniel I Wilker, From Chance to Choice: Genetics and Justice (Cambridge: Cambridge University Press, 2000)

-- *Collins, Harry and Trevor Pinch, The Golem: What Everyone Should Know about Science (Cambridge, 1993)
+- *Collins, Harry, and Trevor Pinch, The Golem: What Everyone Should Know about Science (Cambridge: Cambridge University Press, 1993)

-- *Collins, Harry and Trevor Pinch, The Golem at Large: What Everyone Should Know about Technology (Cambridge, 1998)
+- *Collins, Harry, and Trevor Pinch, The Golem at Large: What You Should Know about Technology (Cambridge: Cambridge University Press, 1998)

-- *Huber, Peter, Galileo's Revenge: Junk Science in the Courtroom (New York, 1993)
+- *Huber, Peter, Galileo's Revenge: Junk Science in the Courtroom (New York: Basic Books, 1993)

-- Donald A. MacKenzie and Judy Wajcman, eds.
-The Social Shaping of Technology, 2nd edition.
-Buckingham: Open University Press, 1999
+- MacKenzie, Donald A, and Judy Wajcman (eds) The Social Shaping of Technology, 2nd edition (Buckingham: Open University Press, 1999)

-- Nelkin, Dorothy, Selling Science: How the Press Covers Science and Technology, revised edn (New York, 1995)
+- Nelkin, Dorothy, Selling Science: How the Press Covers Science and Technology, revised edition (New York: WH Freeman, 1995)